 A brief resume

-He has published over 40 books, most of them dealing with fire, but others on Antarctica, the Grand Canyon, the Voyager mission, and with his oldest daughter, an inquiry into the Pleistocene.
-His fire histories include surveys of America, Australia, Canada, Europe (including Russia), and the Earth.
+He has published 40 books, most of them dealing with fire, but others on Antarctica, the Grand Canyon, the Voyager mission, and with his oldest daughter, an inquiry into the Pleistocene.
+His fire histories include surveys of America, Australia, Canada, Mexico, Europe (including Russia), and the Earth.

 The Ice: A Journey to Antarctica was named by the New York Times to its 10 best books for 1987.
 Fire in America: A Cultural History of Wildland and Rural Fire won the Forest History Society's best book award.
 He has twice been awarded NEH Fellowships, twice been a fellow at the National Humanities Center, enjoyed a summer Fulbright Fellowship to Sweden, and has received a MacArthur Fellowship (1988-1993).
 In 1995 he received the Robert Kirsch Award from the Los Angeles Times for body-of-work contribution to American letters.